steverice/pagerduty-api-v2-deck/PITCHME.md

 ## Pick your Battles

-- Don't change what works <!-- .element: class="fragment" -->
+- Don’t change what works <!-- .element: class="fragment" -->
 - Prioritize <!-- .element: class="fragment" -->
 - Keep bullets away from feet <!-- .element: class="fragment" -->

 <!--
-When you're working on a new version of your API, you're fighting a war on two fronts: your developers will need to work to adopt, and your company will need to provide the time and resources to make it happen.
-So focus only on what's most important and will make a meaningful difference for yourselves and your developers.
+When you’re working on a new version of your API, you’re fighting a war on two fronts: your developers will need to work to adopt, and your company will need to provide the time and resources to make it happen.
+So focus only on what’s most important and will make a meaningful difference for yourselves and your developers.
 At PagerDuty, our API is a key competitive differentiator.
 When we can say to customers, "sure, you can do that with the API", it has real results.
 Building an ecosystem makes those conversations even easier; enabling developer productivity is the #1 goal.
-But there's a secondary motivation.
+But there’s a secondary motivation.
 Designing APIs is tough.
 Designing an API to last 10 years is nearly impossible without change.
 You need to address the decisions that were fine when they were made but are now causing performance, scaling, or quality issues.
 -->

 #VSLIDE